faisalsatrio/CMS/README.md

 * Kubernetes
 * Yaml

 Make sure you have a terminal which can run pip command or something for installing.
-If you`re using Python 2.7.9 (or greater) or Python 3.4 (or greater), then PIP comes installed with Python by default.
+If youre using Python 2.7.9 (or greater) or Python 3.4 (or greater), then PIP comes installed with Python by default.
 If youre using an older version of Python, youll need to see by yourself how to install pip in your computer hehe.
 In this case, I used `Anaconda prompt` for daily python basis.

 If you think you have one or even all of the items above, you can check it by run this command on your terminal.